-The 1994 Marrakesh Agreement refers to the importance of optimally using the world’s resources in accordance with the objective of sustainable development and seeking to protect and preserve the environment.
-As such, the role of the World Trade Organization (WTO) in relation to trade and environment is to ensure that environmental policies do not act as obstacles to trade, and that trade rules do not stand in the way of legitimate domestic environmental protection.
+The 1994 Marrakesh Agreement, establishing the WTO, refers to the importance of optimally using the world’s resources in accordance with the objective of sustainable development and seeking to protect and preserve the environment.
+The WTO followed the lead of the 1992 Rio Conference on Sustainable development which endorsed the idea of making trade and environment policy and practice as “mutually supportive” as possible.
+Consistent with this, the role of the World Trade Organization (WTO) in relation to trade and environment is to ensure that environmental policies do not act as illegitimate cover for protectionist policies, and that trade rules do not stand in the way of legitimate domestic environmental protection.

 Further information on the Trade and Environment debate in the WTO